Developers can write and deploy code on LabKey Server. This topic describes the roles that can be granted to developers.

 The Platform Developer

 role allows admins to grant developer access to trusted individuals who can then write and deploy code outside the LabKey security framework.
 By default, the Developer group is granted this role on a site-wide basis.
-When that code is executed by others, it may run with different permissions than the original developer user
+When that code is executed by others, it may run with different permissions than the original developer user had been granted.

 The Platform Developer